Undergraduate certificate: American Indian and native studies

 AINS:1049 Introduction to American Indian and Native Studies3 s.h.

 Through film, art, music, and comedy, students will explore the past, present, and future of American Indians in the United States and beyond.
-GE: Values, Society, and Diversity.
+GE: Values and Culture.
 Same as AMST:1049.

 AINS:1355 Literatures of Native American Peoples3 s.h.

 Genres of Native American literature, including oral literature; focus on written literature (fiction, essays, poetry, drama).
 Prerequisites: ENGL:1200.
 Requirements: successful completion of the rhetoric requirement and then ENGL:1200.
-GE: Literary, Visual, and Performing Arts; Values, Society, and Diversity.
+GE: Literary, Visual, and Performing Arts; Values and Culture.
 Same as ENGL:1355.

 AINS:2165 Native Peoples of North America3 s.h.